apache/mxnet/docs/system/operator_util.md

 as a good example. `mshadow_op` are expression mappers and deal with the scalar case of desired functions.
 Refer to [mshadow expression API guide](https://github.com/dmlc/mshadow/tree/master/doc) for details.

-It could also be possible that the operation cannot be done in an elementwise way, like the softmax loss and gradient.
+It could also be possible that the operation cannot be done in an element wise way, like the softmax loss and gradient.
 Then there is a need to create a new tensor operation.
 Then we need to create a `mshadow` function and a `mshadow::cuda` function directly.
 Please refer to `mshadow` library for details or `src/operator/roi_pooling.cc` for an example.